decidables/decidables/libraries/accumulable-elements/README.md

       - The outcome of the trial as an `'error'` or `'correct'`
     - `payoff: number`
       - The payoff for this trial
+    - `totalPayoff: number`
+      - Total payoff for the block
+    - `data: object`
       - `correctCount: number`
         - Number of correct trials
       - `errorCount: number`
         - Number of error trials
       - `nrCount: number`
         - Number of no-response trials
       - `accuracy: number`
         - Proportion of correct trials
       - `meanRT: number`
         - Overall mean reaction time
       - `correctMeanRT: number`
         - Mean reaction time on correct trials
       - `errorMeanRT: number`
         - Mean reaction time on error trials
       - `sdRT: number`
         - Overall standard deviation of reaction time
       - `correctSDRT: number`
         - Standard deviation of reaction time on correct trials
       - `errorSDRT: number`
         - Standard deviation of reaction time on error trials
-    - `totalPayoff: number`
-      - Total payoff for the block

 ##### Example